 Keywords: International Procurement, Freight Prepaid, Freight collect, Incoterm, ICC, Amendment 2020.

-Transportation is one of the Drivers of Supply Chain.
+Transportation is one of the Drivers of the Supply Chain.
 The term Freight denotes transportation charges.
-The International Commercial terms or INCOTERMS refers to whether the shipper/consignee responsible to pay the freight or transportation charges.
+The International Commercial Terms or INCOTERMS refers to whether the shipper/consignee is responsible to pay the freight or transportation charges.